SominZex/resume/README.md

 - Utilized MySQL to extract and store data from websites.
 - Built and trained an NLP model to classify websites based on their metadata.
 - Developed a web scraper using Selenium and BeautifulSoup for automated data extraction.
-- End Goal: Enhanced data management and classification efficiency by automating website data extraction and analysis.
+- **End Goal**: Enhanced data management and classification efficiency by automating website data extraction and analysis.

 ![AI Scrapper](/assets/img/scrappingai.png)